distribution/distribution/docs/content/about/deploying.md

 {{< /hint >}}

 {{< hint type=warning >}}
-The official registry image **only** supports htpasswd credentials in bcrypt format, so if you omit the `-B` option when generating the credential using htpasswd, all authentication attempts will fail.
+The distribution registry **only** supports htpasswd credentials in bcrypt format, so if you omit the `-B` option when generating the credential using htpasswd, all authentication attempts will fail.
 {{< /hint >}}